Romp Guidelines

 Guidelines for the Prevention of Running up Game Scores

 The responsibility for prevention of running up scores falls directly on the coaches.
-Each coach should discuss these guidelines with their counterpart 5 minutes prior to the start of the match.
+Each coach should discuss these guidelines with their counterpart 5 minutes prior to the start of the match and during the match as needed.
 Any coach guilty of allowing his/her team to run up scores should be reported to the commissioner.
-The commissioner will contact the coach and the reporter and ensure that the policy is understood.
-Any repeat or continued offense of the policy will be reported to the home club for disciplinary action.
-The people of the LARS committee represent all clubs in the county and we all expect coaches to conduct themselves and keep their players acting as "Good Sports" at all times.
+The commissioner will either contact the club or contact the coach and the reporter and ensure that the policy is understood.
+Any repeat or continued offense of the policy will be reported for disciplinary action.
+The LARS board represent all participating clubs in the county and we expect coaches to conduct themselves and keep their players acting as "Good Sports" at all times.

 The responsibility for prevention of running up scores falls directly on the coaches.
-Each coach should discuss these guidelines with their counterpart 5 minutes prior to the start of the match.
+Each coach should discuss these guidelines with their counterpart 5 minutes prior to the start of the match and during the match as needed.
 Any coach guilty of allowing his/her team to run up scores should be reported to the commissioner.
-The commissioner will contact the coach and the reporter and ensure that the policy is understood.
-Any repeat or continued offense of the policy will be reported to the home club for disciplinary action.
-The people of the LARS committee represent all clubs in the county and we all expect coaches to conduct themselves and keep their players acting as "Good Sports" at all times.
+The commissioner will either contact the club or contact the coach and the reporter and ensure that the policy is understood.
+Any repeat or continued offense of the policy will be reported for disciplinary action.
+The LARS board represent all participating clubs in the county and we expect coaches to conduct themselves and keep their players acting as "Good Sports" at all times.

 WHEN TO DISCUSS AND INSTITUTE RESTRICTIONS